 What was the situation like in Scotland in the late 13th century?
 What kind of laws were in effect?

-Although there were about fifteen claims to the Scottish throne, essentially two families were vying for power.
-Should the king be John Balliol?
-Should it be Robert the Bruce?
+Although there were about fifteen claims to the Scottish throne, essentially two families were vying for power:

+- Should the king be John Balliol? - Should it be Robert the Bruce?

 The clans were split between who should have their loyalty.
 The situation was ripe for a takeover by England.

-In fact, it was Edward's strategy that helped to cause the chaos in the first place.
+In fact, it was Edward's strategy which helped to cause the chaos in the first place.
 When the Scottish lords could not decide who should be king, they asked for Edward's help with the decision.
-The matter was submitted to a "court" which picked the weaker, more controllable man, John Balliol.
+The matter was submitted to a "court" which picked John Balliol, the weaker, more controllable man.

 King John was crowned on the Stone of Scone (also known as the "Stone of Destiny") in 1292.
-He paid homage to Edward I, Christmas 1292.
+He paid homage to Edward I on Christmas Day, 1292.

-But it wasn't long before the Scots began to complain about Balliol.
+Soon the Scottish people began to complain about Balliol.
 Longshanks, to whom Balliol had paid homage, ordered that all complaints be submitted to English courts.
 Balliol objected but was threatened with contempt of court and the loss of his castles and towns if he didn't agree.

 The subtle English takeover had begun.